a-flyleaf/toyshelf/misc.md

 He has a few crumbs of personality and history, and it has nothing to do with the bio I wrote on his original reference: he's some kind of chimera-experiment (escaped, maybe?), spawned in a test tube, and is essentially a big playful puppy.
 Also, his design is all over the place, but as long as it's somewhere in the realm of recognizable, s'all good.

 - has a dA tag
-- also check what I threw on ArtFight because some of that is definitely not on dA
+- also check what I threw on ArtFight because some of that might not be on dA

+Not shown: art by other people [courtesy ArtFight](https://a-flyleaf.github.io/artfight/for-me).
+Go check it out!

-## Flynn Smith & Ren Brandt
+<h2 id="roommates">Flynn Smith & Ren Brandt</h2>
 Scrapped characters from <i>The Firebird Effect</i> that got developed a whole lot more than their merged version.
 (They could probably have their own pages but, for lack of a better category, they're getting shoehorned here for now.)
 Both candidates for minor characters in the [disaster duo]({%include url.html%}/disaster-crew)'s storyline, Flynn primarily and Ren by extension.

 Flynn's whole-ass story, plus a mini gallery, is in [this shriblet](https://a-flyleaf.github.io/shriblets/2019-05-wiki/); Ren has no equivalent.